 Buy extra to stash in the freezer for the rest of the year!
 Cranberries are special.
 They’re one of only three fruits native to North America, (along with blueberries and Concord grapes) they’re loaded with antioxidants, they have an explosive flavor, and a brilliant color— they should really have a life beyond November.
 This sauce can mingle with roast beef, chicken, pork, and lamb all year long.
 It can be the star of your next cheese plate, and it would be killer on sandwiches, brats, and burgers.
 Get creative with this amazing berry!

-- Cooking with hot peppers is tricky.
-You can’t always predict the level of heat you’re going to get because hot peppers vary greatly, even within the same variety.
+TIP: You can’t always predict the level of heat you’re going to get because hot peppers can vary greatly, even within the same variety.
 One seeded pepper will usually give you a sauce with a kick, but on the tamer side.
 Use two peppers if you want a more pronounced heat.
 The high sugar content dampens the heat a bit.

 Psssssst: put some on a cracker on top of cream cheese or soft goat cheese.
 You won’t be able to stop stuffing them in your mouth.
 I swear.

 WECK JARS are favorites of mine, you see them over and over again on my blog.
 They’re glass jars from Germany, originally developed for canning, but they can be used for so much more.
 I have trouble keeping a supply in my kitchen because they have a tendency to ‘go missing’.

 They come in lots of shapes and sizes, from the small tulip shaped ones, above, to giant 1 litre or larger bottles for juice, etc. They’re all glass, with rubber seals and cute little clamps to hold everything tight.
 If you’re making hot pepper jelly to serve to give away, these are the perfect jars.

 TIP: I like to use smaller jars for hot pepper jelly ~ it works perfectly for adding to a cheese plate, and you can keep the rest fresh in the fridge for another day.